zion-sati/fui-rs/docs/v2/fui-rs/ACCESSIBILITY_AND_SEMANTICS.md

 Selectable `Text` and editor controls contribute text to the semantic/find layer.
 Text inside `AntiSelectionArea` blocks ancestor selection collection.

+The normal desktop find shortcut opens EffinDOM's retained find experience.
+Mobile browser find and explicitly invoked browser-native find search the projected semantic text.
+Browser-native matching works, but its DOM-owned highlight can use a slightly different font rendering from the canvas text.

 ## Autofill projection is not the semantic tree